Lokalise graphic of PHP localization

 Currency formatting

-Currency formatting is an important feature that PHP offers.
-Let’s go through a simple code snippet that uses currency formatting based on locale in PHP.
+Currency formatting is an essential feature provided by PHP for localizing financial information.
+Let’s go through a simple example to see how to format currency based on locale settings.

 <?php